YutingYao/vertex-ai-samples/env-setup/README.md

 SRC_REPO=https://github.com/jarokaz/vertex-ai-samples
 LOCAL_DIR=vertex-ai-env-setup
 kpt pkg get $SRC_REPO/env-setup@main $LOCAL_DIR
-cd $LOCAL_DIR
+cd $LOCAL_DIR/terraform
 ```

-- Set the `vertex-ai-env-setup/terraform` directory as your current directory

-- Update the `terraform/terraform.tfvars` file with the values reflecting your environment.
+- Update the `terraform.tfvars` file with the values reflecting your environment.
 Alternatively you can provide the values using the Terraform CLI `-var` options in the next step

 - Execute the following commands. :
 ```